Incetro/haptic-feedback/README.md

 * "-" - delay which has duration of 0.1 second

 ### 4. UI extensions <a name="ui-extensions"></a>
-*HapticFeedback* comes with a couple of UI Extensions: HapticFeedbackButton (which is subclass of UIButton) and UIViewController extension with Hapticable protocol.
+*HapticFeedback* comes with a couple of UI Extensions: `HapticFeedbackButton` (which is subclass of `UIButton`) and `UIViewController` extension with `Hapticable` protocol.

-In order to start using HapticFeedbackButton - just set the class name in your project to HapticFeedbackButton.
-Then with UIControlEvents.touchDown event you will get heavy impact feedback and with UIControlEvents.touchUpInside and UIControlEvents.touchUpOutside you will get light impact feedback.
+In order to start using `HapticFeedbackButton` - just set the class name in your project to `HapticFeedbackButton`.
+Then with `UIControlEvents.touchDown` event you will get heavy impact feedback and with `UIControlEvents.touchUpInside` and `UIControlEvents.touchUpOutside` you will get light impact feedback.

 UIViewController extension: